-Eleanor Lisney is a founder member and coordinator of Sisters of Frida, a disabled women’s collective.
-She is an access advisor, an NUJ member on the London Independent Broadcasting New Media branch.
-She is also on the British Council Disability Advisory Panel and the web team of the International Network of Women with Disabilities.
-She was born in Malaysia and had lived in Strasbourg, France and studied at Austin, Texas.
-She co founded Culture Access CIC and #cripthevoteUK, set up before the snap elections this year.
+Eleanor Lisney is a campaigner, founder member and coordinator of Sisters of Frida, a disabled women’s collective.
+She is an access advisor, an aspiring creative practitioner and co founder of Culture Access CIC, which is about supporting access, bringing an inclusive edge intersectionally.
+She was born in Malaysia and has lived in Strasbourg, France and studied at Austin, Texas.
 She has written for Media Diversified and¬† is passionate about embedding intersectionality in all her work.

 Michelle Daley has over ten years experience working in the field of disability.
 She has worked for a number of organisations at local, national and international levels to develop, promote and implement policies on equality and diversity.
 She was one of the founder members of Sisters of Frida.
 Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream society.

 Michelle was a former member of Equality 2025, the Independent Living Scrutiny Group and currently a trustee of Independent Living Alternative.
 She has passionately worked at the grass root level addressing issues such as access, education, independent living and cultural diversity.

 Zara Todd has worked and campaigned in the disability rights sector for most of her life at local, national and international levels.
 She has advised Transport for London, the UK government and the British Council on disability policy and accessibility.¬† Much of her has focused her work on supporting other disabled people, particularly children and youth to engage with strategic and policy level decision making.
 She identifies as a feminist and supports an intersectional approach to identity.